Ramah Camps and Israel Programs

 Ramah also offers an intensive experience in religious life, focusing on daily worship, Sabbath observance, and ethical conduct.
 As a natural complement to these objectives, emphasis is placed on the creative use of the outdoors and on the development of personality, skills, and interests.
 A full program of crafts, athletics, the arts, and outdoor adventure is offered.
 To be eligible for admission, applicants are required to have a Hebrew education appropriate to their chronological age.

-Through Ramah's special needs programs (Tikvah, Breira B'Ramah, and Camp Yofi), many of our camps provide a summer experience for children, teens, and young adults with learning challenges, emotional disorders, and other developmental disabilities.
-The National Ramah Special Needs Network provides year-round staff development, training, and mentoring for current Tikvah, Breira, and Yofi staff members, as well as for staff alumni.
+Through the National Ramah Tikvah Network of special needs programs (Tikvah, Breira B'Ramah, and Camp Yofi), many of our camps provide a summer experience for children, teens, and young adults with disabilities.
+The National Ramah Tikvah Network provides year-round staff development, training, and mentoring for current Tikvah, Breira, and Yofi staff members, as well as for staff alumni.

 Most of our camps run four- to six-day family camps in which the entire family—children of all ages, plus parents and grandparents—enjoy an intensive week of family camping, Jewish learning, and family building.
 Though brief, these experiences have an inordinately powerful impact on the development of Jewish family life.